vicrise/Improving-Patient-Care-with-SQL-Analyzing-Appointments-Doctors-patients-and-Medication-Trends/README.md

 It helps us to know the age of each patient by subtracting each patient's date of birth from the appointment date, and it ranges from 30 to 70 years

-2. To analyze appointment trends.
+2. To analyse appointment trends.

 •	Identify peak appointment days in each month of the year